downloadplanet/downloadplanet/mc2go-hevc-file-transcoder-300959172.md

-# MC2GO HEVC File Transcoder<br />MainConceptⓇ 2GO HEVC File Transcoder is an optimized Docker container for file-based transcoding of your media files HEVC/H.265 8-bit and 10-bit streams up to 8K resolution, incl.
+# MC2GO HEVC File Transcoder
+MainConceptⓇ 2GO HEVC File Transcoder is an optimized Docker container for file-based transcoding of your media files HEVC/H.265 8-bit and 10-bit streams up to 8K resolution, incl.
 REST API control.

 The demo version of the MC2GO HEVC File Transcoder is fully functional.
 It only has an audio encoding limitation of recurring silence, i.e. after some time audio will be muted and continues again, etc.